johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 **User Testing**

-Our testing process includes 3 heuristic evaluations, 2 design critiques, and 3 usability tests of out paper prototype with our target participants who have particular requirements to master their sophosticated and specialized jargons and information in their professional realms.
+Our testing process includes 3 heuristic evaluations, 2 design critiques, and 3 usability tests of out paper prototype with our target participants who have particular requirements to master their sophisticated and specialized jargon and information in their professional realms.

 **Heuristic Evaluation & Usability Testing**

-In the testing process, after a brief introduction of the system and our study, we asked our participants to attempt to fnish 2 of our primary tasks:
+In the testing process, after a brief introduction of the system and our study, we asked our participants to attempt to finish 2 of our primary tasks:
 1. Record conversation and review identified vocabulary.
 2. Review suggestions for speech improvements.

-In each test, we were assigned certains roles including facilitator, the "computer" and the note taker.
+In each test, we were assigned certain roles including the facilitator, the "computer", and the note taker.
 Asking the participants to "think it aloud" helped us understand our participants' interpretation of the system.

 <p style="display: block; margin: auto; text-align: center;">
   <img src="/images/procab_usability_testing1.jpg" width="100%" style="max-width: 250px; vertical-align: top;" class="m-3 border rounded">